According to the U.S. Department of Labor, Oklahoma had some 1,290 human resource managers employed in the state as of last count in 2018.

 Obtaining a Master’s Degree in Human Resources

-Obtaining a master’s degree can be a great way to obtain further specialization or depth of knowledge in the field of human resources, and it has the potential to open up advanced job opportunities, such as those in human resource management or partnership.
-Master’s degrees in human resources are generally offered in both online and in-person programs, and they can be found under many different titles, including:
+Obtaining a master’s degree can be a great way to gain further specialization or depth of knowledge in the field of human resources, and it has the potential to open up advanced job opportunities, such as those in human resource management or even a partnership in a company.
+Master’s degrees in human resources are generally offered in both online and in-person formats, and they can be found under many different titles, including:

 - Master of Arts or Science (MA or MS) in Human Resources